ashbrook-io/ashbrook-io.github.io/_posts/2022-04-18-Moving-15-million-documents-to-the-cloud.md

 ### To-Be

 Target is currently to get the index data into some location where we can setup a simple web application to search the existing index data.
 When searching for solutions that involved storing blob data and using an existing index, I didn't see much.
 I'm guessing because it would seem that this is fairly simple, I think.
 Copy the blob data somewhere.
 Copy the index somewhere.
 Make a little app to search the index and give a link to the blob data.

+_note: When I say 'didn't see much' I meant in terms of moving into an azure/aws type of canned solution.
+Most of those solutions involved ingesting data and handling the indexing there.
+In my case, I already have the index, so just want to import the index data and reference the blobs somewhere._

 This is kind of high level.
 As this system maybe has a dozen users who may search it, it doesn't not require anything incredibly robust, but we don't want something that is bad either.
 The main goal for target state is maintaining the search and getting rid of the old infrastructure.